-7.6.3.
-Time to event analyses and assessment of response and progression
+7.6.3 Time to event analyses and assessment of response and progression

-For studies with PFS/DFS as primary endpoint, symmetry with respect to imaging and study visits is pivotal and adherence to protocol-defined schedules is essential and deviations should be reported (Appendix 1).
+For studies with PFS/DFS as primary endpoint, symmetry with respect to study visits and assessment schedules (i.e., frequency and methods of tumour or other disease assessment) across the arms of the trial is paramount.
+Adherence to protocol-defined schedules is essential and deviations should be reported (Appendix 1).